jmd-dk/concept/doc/tutorial/beyond_matter_only.rst

 The resulting ``output/tutorial/plot.png`` should show that letting the neutrinos have mass results in a few percent suppression of the matter power spectrum.
-At intermediary :math:`k` the simulation and linear relative power spectra agrees, whereas they do not for the smallest and largest :math:`k`.
+At intermediary :math:`k` the simulation and linear relative power spectra agree, whereas they do not for the smallest and largest :math:`k`.
 In the case of large :math:`k`, you should see that the non-linear solution forms a trough below the linear one, before rising up above it near the largest :math:`k` shown.
 This is the well-known non-linear suppression dip,